NEW TREE FOR THE NATURE STRIPS

 Strategic Development Plan (SDP)

 This SDP covers the SESplan area from the Borders to part of Fife, including Edinburgh.
 The members of SESplan are City of Edinburgh Council, East Lothian Council, Midlothian Council, West Lothian Council, Fife Council and Scottish BordersCouncil.
-The SDP sets the strategy for Local Development Plans (see above) and the new plan SESplan2 is to replace in 2018 the 2013 SDP SESplan covering a 20 year period.
-The public consultation on SESplan2 ran until November 2016 and representations made are currently being considered.
+The SDP sets the strategy for Local Development Plans (see above) and the new plan SESplan2 was to replace in 2018 the 2013 SDP SESplan covering a 20 year period.
+Only in May 2019 did the Scottish Government issue its decision to reject the plan on the grounds of an Inadequate Transport Appraisal and other transport issues.
+It is not yet clear what happens now!

 Craigmillar Conservation Area Listed Buildings